-Project Address Block/Lot(s)

-2075 MISSION ST 3570048

-Case No. Permit No.

-2019-004451ENV

-Addition/ Demolition (requires HRE for Category B Building) New Construction

-Project description for Planning Department approval.
-Conditional Use Authorization for change of use from existing cosmetic school to Cannabis Retail Dispensary and Lounge.
-Facade alterations.

-STEP 1: EXEMPTION CLASS

-The project has been determined to be categorically exempt under the California Environmental Quality Act (CEQA).
+Case No. 2019-005500PRJ Addition/ Demolition (requires HRE for New Addition/ Demolition (requires HRE for New Alteration Category B Building) Construction Project description for Planning Department approval.
+The Project would establish a Cannabis Retail Use measuring 171 square feet at the ground level of an existing two-story mixed-use building.
+The proposal will involve interior tenant improvements with no expansion of the existing tenant space or building envelope.
+The Project does not include any request for authorization of on-site consumption, including smoking and vaporizing cannabis products.
+STEP 1: EXEMPTION CLASS The project has been determined to be categorically exempt under the California Environmental Quality Act (CEQA).
 Class 1 - Existing Facilities.
 Interior and exterior alterations; additions under 10,000 sq. ft.
 Class 3 - New Construction.
 Up to three new single-family residences or six dwelling units in one building; commercial/office structures; utility extensions; change of use under 10,000 sq. ft. if principally permitted or with a CU.
 Class 32 - In-Fill Development.
 New Construction of seven or more units or additions greater than 10,000 sq. ft. and meets the conditions described below: (a) The project is consistent with the applicable general plan designation and all applicable general plan policies as well as with applicable zoning designation and regulations. (b) The proposed development occurs within city limits on a project site of no more than 5 acres substantially surrounded by urban uses. (c) The project site has no value as habitat for endangered rare or threatened species. (d) Approval of the project would not result in any significant effects relating to traffic, noise, air quality, or water quality. (e) The site can be adequately served by all required utilities and public services.
 FOR ENVIRONMENTAL PLANNING USE ONLY Class

-STEP 2: CEQA IMPACTS TO BE COMPLETED BY PROJECT PLANNER
+STEP 2: CEQA IMPACTS

+TO BE COMPLETED BY PROJECT PLANNER